-Participants and description

-All senior executives are eligible for participation in the STI.
+Participants and description All senior executives are eligible for participation in the STI.
 The STI is the 'at risk' remuneration component subject to the achievement of pre-defined individual, group and divisional performance hurdles which are set annually by the Remuneration Committee at the beginning of the financial year.

-Performance measures

-STIs are set based on key performance indicators (KPIs) comprising various financial and non-financial measurable goals.
+Performance measures non-financial measura Revenue and EBITDA STIs are set based on key performance indicators (KPIs) comprising various financial and non-financial measurable goals.
 Financial KPIs are set on the basis of group and divisional Revenue and EBITDA results.
 Non-financial KPIs relate to specific KPIs for each individual to enable the execution of the strategy.

-Weighting of financial and non-financial measures

-The weighting of financial and non-financial measures for FY15 is as follows:

-Available STI (\$) Financial (%) Non-financial (%)

-Craig Dower 480,000 60 40

-Rebecca Lowde 110,000 50 50

-Chris Walsh 121,500 50 50

-Nick Warne 145,600 50 50

-Peter Anson 254,606 50 50

-David Besson 205,000 50 50

-As Salmat is at the mid-point of a business transformation strategy, and the financial measures have not been met, it has been agreed by the Board, Remuneration Committee and senior executives that no STI will be paid for the 2015 financial year.

-Timing and delivery

-The measures are assessed immediately prior to the release of Salmat's financial statements in August.
+Weighting of financial and non-financial measures The weighting of finan cial and non-financial meas sures for FY15 is as follows: Available STI (\$) Financial (%) Non-financial (%) Craig Dower 480,000 60 40 Rebecca Lowde 110,000 50 50 Chris Walsh 121,500 50 50 Nick Warne 145,600 50 50 Peter Anson 254,606 50 50 David Besson 205,000 50 50 measures have not be and senior executives d-point of a business transfeen met, it has been agreed that no STI will be paid for by the Board, Rem the 2015 financial y nuneration Committee /ear.
+Timing and delivery The measures are assessed immediately prior to the release of Salmat's financial statements in August.
 The payments are made in the form of cash, and would have paid in September however no STI will be paid for the 2015 financial year.

-Assessment of hurdles

-The Remuneration and Compensation Committee is responsible for assessing whether the KPIs of Key Management Personnel are met.

-The Board of Directors has final discretion to adjust remuneration outcomes up or down to prevent any inappropriate reward outcomes.
+Assessment of hurdles d Compensation Committeenent Personnel are met. e is responsible for a assessing whether the The Board of Directors prevent any inappropr s has final discretion to adjuite reward outcomes. ıst remuneration ou tcomes up or down to